RasmussenLab/VAEs_for_biomedical_data_integration/README.md

 - **images:** Images for the repository.
 - **models:** Final trained MOVE model weights used for the paper.
 - **scripts:** Folder containing:
-  - **MOVE**.
-Exact folder structure and files used when running the analysis.
+  - *MOVE_edits.ipynb*.
+Notebook explaining what files were edited and how.
   - *AMSC_MOVE.ipynb*: Main notebook of the project.
 Contains the data preprocessing steps and data analysis on both synthetic data and AMSC data.
   - *Tutorial_AMSC_MOVE.ipynb*: Tutorial notebook on how to install MOVE, create a synthetic dataset, analyze the latent space and identify associations.